How to Find Campsites

 It takes time to get used to scouring maps for this information.
 But the more you use them and investigate, the more you will understand the area and find locations where camping is allowed.
 Spending the time looking over the maps for these pieces of information can be completely worthwhile.

-Also study the satellite images for the roads you’ll be traveling on.
-It isn’t easy to determine the exact difficulty, but if you see spots that look like the road stops, or multiple downed trees blocking the roadway, you might want to think twice (or bring a chainsaw).
-If you see a lot of vegetation on the roadway, it could be a completely deserted road.
+Also check out the satellite images for the roads you’ll be traveling on.
+It isn’t easy to determine the exact difficulty, but if you see dead ends or an impassable spot, you might want to think twice (or bring a chainsaw).
+A lot of vegetation might mean the road is deserted.

 Motor Vehicle Use Map